 Yes.
 Everyone who enters Bali will need a tourist visa, which lasts for 30 days.
 If you plan on staying longer than the tour, you will need to investigate what visa suits you best.
 The tourist visa is free for most nationalities, including the UK, Europe, USA, Canada, Australia and New Zealand, and will be around $35USD for others.
 You collect the visa at the airport when you land and is easy enough to do.
 If you are unsure about any visa requirements, please feel free to contact us.
 The Bali Adventure holds no responsibility if you are unable to enter the country.
 Your passport must be 6 months in date of arrival to Bali!

 HOW MUCH SPENDING MONEY WILL WE NEED?

-Depends on how long you plan to travel.
-If you're just doing The Bali Adventure, then all of your accommodation is included, plus 15 meals, and most activities.
+It depends on how long you plan to travel.
+If you're just doing The Bali Adventure, then all your accommodation is included, plus 21 meals, and most activities.
 You will need spending money on the other meals plus drinks, plus any extra activities you want to take part in.
-Food and drink are pretty cheap in Bali but still budget yourself around £20-30 per day.
-Take into account as well if you plan to buy yourself or family/friends any souvenirs. £500 is a minimum amount we advise to bring, which is an average amount spent.
-We do provide 15 meals but remember a majority of these are breakfast.
+Food and drinks are usually low in price in Bali but you should still budget yourself around £20-30 per day; also consider if you plan to buy yourself or our family or friends any souvenirs. £500 is a minimum amount we advise to bring, which is an average amount spent.

 SHOULD WE BRING CASH OR CARD?